radhesh1/rsh/.github/ISSUE_TEMPLATE/standard-library-bug-or-feature-report.md

 ---
 name: standard library bug or feature report
-about: Used to submit issues related to the nu standard library
+about: Used to submit issues related to the rsh standard library
 title: ''
 labels: ['needs-triage', 'std-library']
 assignees: ''